Top Greek islands & Mainland Destinations

 Right next to the Parliament, there is a relaxing spot that isolates you from the noise of the streets, the National Garden.
 This garden was made by Queen Amalia, the first queen of Athens, in the 1830s and used to be the Royal Garden at first.
 Inside this garden, there are all kinds of trees, from regular to tropical plants, rivers with wooden bridges, a small botanical museum, a coffee shop, and a small zoo.

-When the gardens finish, you will see Zappeion Megaron, an impressive Neoclassical building where frequently exhibitions take place.
+When the gardens finish, you will see Zappeion Megaron, an impressive Neoclassical building where frequent exhibitions take place.
 Right opposite the garden of Zappeion, there is the Kallimarmaro Stadium (Panathenaic), an impressive Roman structure all made of marble and well-preserved till today.
 Within a 10-minute walking distance from Kallimarmaro, you visit the temple of Olympian Zeus and the Roman Arch of Hadrian.

-For the evening, we suggest you a tour of the temple of Poseidon in Cape Sounio.
-There are frequent tour buses that start from central parts of Athens and go all the way to Sounio, the most south cape of Attica.
+For the evening, we suggest a tour of the temple of Poseidon in Cape Sounio.
+There are frequent tour buses that start from central parts of Athens and go all the way to Sounio, the most southern cape of Attica.
 The bus passes from many coastal towns, like Glyfada, Vouliagmeni, Varkiza and reaches the temple in about an hour.
 From there, you get gorgeous views of the Aegean Sea and it is considered as the most romantic spot in Athens.